Posted by Amy Henretty, CPA

 Final regulations have been released providing guidance concerning substantiation and reporting requirements for cash and noncash charitable contributions.
 The final regulations reflect the numerous changes to the substantiation requirements enacted under the American Jobs Creation Act of 2004 and the Pension Protection Act of 2006.
 These final regulations provide guidance to individuals, partnerships, and corporations that make charitable contributions.
 The following final regulations are effective starting on July 30, 2018: Treasury Reg. section 1.170A-15 which pertains to cash, check or other monetary gift substantiation requirements, Treasury Reg. section 1.170A-16 which applies to noncash substantiation requirements, and Treasury Reg. section 1.170A-18 regarding contributions of clothing and household items.
 New requirements for qualified appraisals and qualified appraisers have been defined under Treasury Reg. section 1.170A-17 and apply to contributions made on or after January 1, 2019.

 Treasury Reg. section 1.170A-15 implements the requirements of section 170(f)(17) for cash, check, or other monetary gift substantiation.
 This section requires a taxpayer to maintain as a record of contribution of cash, check, or other monetary gift either a bank record or a written communication from the donee that shows the name of the donee organization, the date of the contribution, and the amount of the contribution.
 The final regulations provide that a bank record includes a statement from a financial institution, an electronic fund transfer receipt, a canceled check, a scanned image of both sides of a cancelled check obtained from a bank website, or a credit card statement.
 Additionally, the final regulations provide that written communication includes email.
 A form of substantiation that is not acceptable is a blank pledge card provided by the donee organization but filled out by the donor.
 A blank pledge card does not show the information required under section 170(f)(17).
-The final regulations also provide that a single written acknowledgement that satisfies all substantiation requirements is adequate substantiation for multiple contributions of a cash, check, or other monetary gift.
+The final regulations also provide that a single written acknowledgement that satisfies all substantiation requirements is adequate substantiation for multiple contributions of a cash, check, or other monetary gifts.

 Treasury Reg. section 1.170A-16 applies the requirements of section 170(f)(11) for noncash contributions and clarifies that these rules are in addition to section 170(f)(8) for cash and noncash contribution substantiation requirements.
 This final regulation provides that a donor who claims a deduction for a cash or noncash contribution of less than $250 is required only to keep reliable records or obtain a receipt from the donee.
 For cash contributions, a deduction is allowed for any contribution of $250 or more only if the donor obtains a contemporaneous written acknowledgment of the contribution.
 A donor who claims a noncash contribution of at least $250 but not more than $500 is only required to obtain a contemporaneous written acknowledgment.
 When determining whether a contribution meets the $250 threshold, the regulations provide that separate contributions of less than $250, regardless of whether the sum of the contributions equal or exceed $250, are not combined.
 For noncash contributions of more than $500 but not more than $5,000, the donor must obtain a contemporaneous written acknowledgement and must also file a completed Form 8283 with the return in which the deduction is claimed.
 For noncash contributions of more than $5,000, in addition to a contemporaneous written acknowledgement, the donor generally needs to obtain a qualified appraisal and must complete and file Form 8283.
 For noncash contributions of more than $500,000, the donor must complete Form 8283 and attach a copy of the qualified appraisal to the return.
 The final regulations also provide that if an appraisal is required to be attached to the return for the year in which the contribution was made, it must also be attached to the returns for the carryover years.